Note that this guide is for the main Tray platform. If you are an Embedded customer please see the Error Handling guide for Tray Embedded edition

 steps.trigger.data instead of

-$.steps.trigger.data) then the connector will not actually send a request to the Slack service API in order to receive a recognised error message.
+$.steps.trigger.data) then the connector will not actually send a request to the Slack service API in order to receive a recognized error message.

 There are 3 ways of dealing with errors: